courtiol/mammalianMI/README.md

+## Quantifying maternal investment in mammals using an allometry-based metric

-The goal of the Github repository is to provide the data and R code required to reproduce the results from the paper entitled "*The maternal investment metric: quantifying life-history trade-offs in mammals*" by Tim Huijsmans et al. (in prep).
+The goal of the Github repository is to provide the data and R code required to reproduce the results from the paper entitled "*Quantifying maternal investment in mammals using an allometry-based metric*" by Tim Huijsmans et al. (in prep).

+To reproduce the results of our paper, please download (or clone) this folder, and follow the steps indicated in the R script main.R.

+If you experience any problem, please leave an issue.